How to Cook Cabbage So It's Delicious

 All four main varieties of cabbage can be eaten raw or cooked.
 Green and red cabbage are often enjoyed boiled, steamed, sautéed, grilled or even roasted.
 Napa cabbage and Savoy cabbage, however, may not hold up to prolonged exposure to heat as well as green or red cabbage do.
 They're particularly great in fresh preparations.

-Here, how to cook cabbage so it's delightful and gets the perfect texture no matter how you choose to use it.
+Learn how to cook cabbage so it's delightful and gets the perfect texture no matter how you choose to use it.

-1. Cooking Cabbage on the Stove
+How to Cook Cabbage on the Stove

 How to Braise Cabbage